ramccutcheon/cookbook-image-sync/README.md

 Usage
 =====

-node["image-sync"]["shared"]["secret_key"]
-requires the creation of a 34-character alphanumeric secret can be created via `btsync-daemon --generate-secret` This should be set at the role or environment level, as it is shared among all peers
+Requires the creation of a 34-character alphanumeric secret can be created via `btsync-daemon --generate-secret` This is expected to be an encrypted data bag as such:

+    id: btsync
+    key: YOURPRIVATEKEY

 License and Author
 ==================